 Have you worked on any games which have been released?

-I'm not quite sure, I don't keep track of what happens to everything I do (NDA work).
+I'm not quite sure, I don't keep track of what happens to everything I do (NDA work, concept art for pitches which perhaps never go anywhere).
 I do work on Cortex Command intermittently though.

 I like your project based on that old game.
 We could do something except we change the project into something else to avoid copyright issues.